 As required by GAAP, these financial statements present the City and its component units, entities for which the City is considered to be financially accountable.
-The blended component units, although legally separate entities, are, in substance, part of the City's operation and so data from these units is combined with the data of the primary government.
-Both of these blended component units have a September 30th year-end.
+The blended component unit, although a legally separate entity, is, in substance, part of the City's operation and so data from this unit is combined with the data of the primary government.
+The blended component unit has a September 30th year-end.

-Blended Component Units
+Blended Component Unit